HariniSrivathsan/Udacity-Data-Engineering/Data_Modeling/Project_1/README.md

 In this project, I have to model data with Postgres and build and ETL pipeline using Python.
 On the database side, I have to define dimension and fact tables for a Star Schema for a analytic focus.

-I should also create ETL pipelines would transfer data from jason files located in two local directories into these tables in Postgres using Python and SQL.
+I should also create ETL pipelines would transfer data from json files located in two local directories into these tables in Postgres using Python and SQL.

 Schema for Song Play Analysis